ycoco/office-ui-fabric-react/README.md

 #### Linking to odsp-next ####

-Use Cliff's b-link tool to help perform the link.
-To obtain the tool, install it via `npm i -g @ms/b-link`.
+Use the b-link tool to help perform the link.
+To obtain the tool, install it by running these commands:
+1. `npm config set @ms:registry https://onedrive.pkgs.visualstudio.com/_packaging/odsp-npm/npm/registry`
+2. `npm i -g @ms/b-link`.

 To run it, simply type `b-link` from a command prompt anywhere.
 Note that this tool requires Node 6 and a Modern browser (Microsoft Edge or Google Chrome).

 #### Linking elsewhere ####